Agnostic Characterization of Interference in Randomized Experiments: Methodology (basic case)

-\item (Cancellation of effects) Of the 100 units in the experiment, let 20 units have outcome 1 regardless of treatment, 20 units have outcome 0 if treated and 1 if control, and the remaining 60 units have outcome 1 if treated and 0 if control.
-Under this model, direct treatment affects some units positively and others negatively.
-While the expected outcomes match the previous example, here the diff-in-means is a loose lower bound on the fraction of units affected by treatment, which is 0.8.
+While the expected outcomes match the previous example, equaling $0.8$ and $0.4$ for treated and control, the diff-in-means is a loose lower bound on the fraction of units affected by treatment, which is 0.8. \end{example}